saylordotorg/course_me102/Unit02.md

+---
+layout: default
+title: "ME102: Mechanics I"
+course_description: "An introduction to the study of mechanics, or how forces affect bodies in motion.
+Reviews Newtonian physics and its application to statics systems, analyzes static systems and solid objects, stress and strain relationships, and material dynamics."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Material Mechanics and Analysis of Solid Objects** <span id="2"></span>
 **In this unit,* *we will examine the effects that forces have on